bibjaw99/workstation/README.md

 # Notes

-> ⚠️ do not forget to change the settings related to your hardwares in `~/.local/share/config_dotfiles/config/sway/devices.conf`
+> ⚠️ do not forget to change the settings related to your hardwares in `~/.local/share/config_dotfiles/config/sway/devices.conf` and `~/.local/share/config_dotfiles/config/hypr/devices.conf`

 > please check the `varibles.conf` file of each window manager config directory at the beginning